deontologician/node_talk/slides/slides.md

 <!-- .slide: data-transition="fade" -->

-## Can make the change sources smarter?
+## Can we make the change sources smarter?

 It's probably not a great idea.
 Your shark collar shouldn't need to know how your whole app works.